rchakode/kube-opex-analytics/README.md

 For instance, if you're running Docker on your local machine the interface will be available at: `http://127.0.0.1:5483/`

- > Due to the time needed to have sufficient data to consolidate, you may need to wait almost a hour to have all charts filled.
-This is a normal operations of `kube-opex-analytics`.
+ > You typically need to wait almost a hour to have all charts filled.
+This is a normal operations of `kube-opex-analytics` which is a hourly-based analytics tool.

 ## Deployment on a Kubernetes cluster
-There is a [Helm chart](./helm/) to ease the deployment on Kubernetes using, either `Helm 2` (i.e with [`Tiller`](https://v2.helm.sh/docs/install/)), Helm 3 (without `Tiller`) or `kubectl`.
+There is a [Helm chart](./helm/) to ease the deployment on Kubernetes using either `Helm` or `kubectl`.

-In each of the cases, check the [values.yaml](./helm/kube-opex-analytics/values.yaml) file to customize the configuration options according to your specific requirements.
+First review the [values.yaml](./helm/kube-opex-analytics/values.yaml) file to customize the configuration options according to your specific environment.

 In particular, you may need to customize the default settings used for the persistent data volume, the Prometheus Operator and its ServiceMonitor, the security context, and many others.